Search

 NUTRITION TIP #3 BY BAPTISTE CHASSAGNE: “PREP A WARM-UP DRINK AND EAT A WAFFLE BEFORE THE START”

 "In the hour before the start, I carry a 500 mL flask with one dose of Ultra Energy™ Drink Mix, providing about 125 kcal.
 This helps offset the energy loss from the warm-up and, more importantly, the pre-race stress.
-At the starting line, as I’m fidgeting with nervous excitement, I eat a small Näak waffle.
+At the starting line, as I’m fidgeting with nervous excitement, I eat a small Näak Waffle.
 I avoid eating it too early to prevent reactive hypoglycemia, which can lead to shaky feelings in the first few kilometers!"

 "The warm-up drink offsets energy loss from the warm-up and pre-race stress."